 What started as just a bit of fun can often become something that begins to control us.
 If this is something you are struggling with then you are not alone – many people struggle with this, men, women, young, old, married, unmarried, those who believe in a God and those who don’t.
-Alcohol is a powerful substance and it is easily available and can often be quite cheap to buy!
+Alcohol is a powerful substance and it is easily available.

 Also we need to be clear about why we want to stop – what is motivating you to want to break free?
-Motivation is important in breaking free from any addiction – why do you want to be free?
+Motivation is important in breaking free from being addicted to alcohol – why do you want to be free?
 Are you just trying to stop for you?
 For someone else?
 For God?
 The stronger our motivation, and the more it isn’t just about us, the greater the power the motivation has.

-Think about how you most often purchase the alcohol – is it at a bar, at a supermarket, do you plan to buy it, or just see it there on a shelf and want to buy it?
+Think about how you most often purchase the alcohol – is it at a bar, at a supermarket, do you plan to buy it, or just see it there on a shelf and suddenly just want to buy it?

 If you are really serious about stopping you will need to explain this to your friends and even ask for their help – if they laugh and mock you and won’t join in the battle with you, then you need to think of some different people to spend time with.
 A church could be a good place to find new friends with a different aim in life – one where getting drunk isn’t the only way to have fun.

 Do you believe there is a God?
 Have you ever spent time trying to learn about who Jesus is, what he did and why he did it?

-When people believe that Jesus loves them and is interested in them it gives them a bigger picture of the world around them and of what life is all about.
-It can give you a new hope and a new focus outside of yourself.
+When you believe that Jesus loves you and is deeply interested in you it gives you a different picture of the world around you and of what your life is all about.
+It gives you a new hope and a new focus outside of yourself.